enginmanap/limonEngine-docs/docs/EngineArchitecture.rst

    * - **Model Group**
      - Collection of models managed as a unit.
    * - **Player**
      - Player controller.
-Has one model attachment point.
+Any number of objects can be attached to it.
    * - **GUI Text**
      - Text display element -animatable via sequencer.
    * - **GUI Button**